 See also: Net Promoter Score (NPS)

-Relevant metrics: Jobs ranking, Pains ranking, Gains ranking, Net promoter score, Sean Ellis Score
+Relevant metrics: Jobs to be done ranking, Ranking needs, wants, desires, pains, Net promoter score, Sean Ellis Score

 Validates: Viability, Desirability

 How: Ask closed-ended questions validating previous suggestions from qualitative research.
 Avoid ambiguity and false positive results by asking questions about existing customer behavior rather than about opinions and preferences.

 Why: They are easy to use, but also potentially misleading.
 Be careful.
 Surveys are faceless, without empathy, and assume knowledge of the right question to ask.
 Plus, you can't ever understand the full context of a written response.

 This card is part of the Validation Patterns printed card deck

 A collection of 60 product experiments that will validate your idea in a matter of days, not months.
 They are regularly used by product builders at companies like Google, Facebook, Dropbox, and Amazon.Get your deck!

 Before the experiment

 The first thing to do when planning any kind of test or experiment, is to figure out what you want to test.
 To make critical assumptions explicit, fill out an experiment sheet as you prepare your test.
 We created a sample sheet for you to get started.
 Download the Experiment Sheet.

 Be wary of false positives: don’t ask for opinions